GoogleCloudPlatform/bigquery-antipattern-recognition/udf/README.md

     the [gcloud](https://cloud.google.com/sdk/gcloud/) command-line tool, and with values already set for your current project.
 It can take a few seconds for the session to initialize.

-1. In Cloud Shell, clone the source repository and go to the directory for this tutorial:
+1. In Cloud Shell, clone the source repository:

         git clone https://github.com/GoogleCloudPlatform/bigquery-antipattern-recognition.git
-        cd bigquery-antipattern-recognition/udf/terraform
+        cd bigquery-antipattern-recognition

 2. Enable all the required Google Cloud APIs